 Our historical net tangible book value as of March 31, 2016 was approximately \$105.8 million.
 Our historical net tangible book value is the amount of our total tangible assets less our liabilities.
 As of March 31, 2016, we had \$265.8 million intangible assets.
 Historical net tangible book value per share is our historical net tangible book value divided by the number of shares of common stock outstanding as of March 31, 2016.
-Our pro forma as adjusted million, or \$ per share, based on the total number of shares of our common stock net tangible book value as of March 31, 2016 was \$ outstanding as of March 31, 2016, after giving effect to (i) the LLC Conversion described under the section titled "Certain Relationships and Related Party Transactions-LLC Conversion," (ii) the conversion of \$40.0 million in aggregate principal amount of the NantOmics Note plus accrued interest thereon into shares of our common stock at the time of pricing of this offering, assuming a note conversion date of , 2016 and an per share, the midpoint of the price range set forth on the cover page of this prospectus, (iii) a assumed initial public offering price of \$ reverse stock split of our common stock to be effected on , 2016 and (iv) the sale of shares of common stock in this offering at an assumed initial per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after public offering price of \$ deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Our pro forma net tangible book value as of March 31, 2016 was \$ million, or \$ per share, based on the total number of shares of our common stock outstanding as of March 31, 2016, after giving effect to (i) the LLC Conversion described under the section titled "Certain Relationships and Related Party Transactions-LLC Conversion" and (ii) the conversion of \$40.0 million in aggregate principal amount of a note plus accrued interest thereon owed to NantOmics into shares of our common stock at the time of pricing of this offering, assuming a note conversion date of , 2016 and an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus.

+After giving effect to the pro forma adjustments set forth above and the sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value at March 31, 2016 would have been \$ million, or \$ per share of common stock.
 This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors.